awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

  When you use the [Amazon Connect Service API ](https://docs.aws.amazon.com/connect/latest/APIReference/welcome.html), the number of requests per second is limited to the following:
 + For the [GetMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) and [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
+**Note**
+The rate limit cannot be increased for GetMetricData and GetCurrentMetricData\.
 + For all other operations, a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.

 ## Amazon Connect Participant Service API throttling quotas<a name="connect-participant-api-quotas"></a>